-The state-of-the-art Feedstock Processing Research Facility, or Feed Mill, provides the quality, nutritional value and precision mixing of feeds needed to supFeed Millport internationally recognized CFAES livestock and poultry research programs.
+The College of Food, Agricultural, and Environmental Sciences's (CFAES) state-of-the-art Feedstock Processing Research Facility provides quality, nutritional value, and mixing precision of feeds needed to support CFAES's internationally recognized livestock and poultry research programs.
 The ability of Feed Mill staff to produce specialty diets according to exact specifications on-site boosts the quality of research and gives scientists a competitive edge to attract grants.
 Students receive hands-on experience as they learn about feed and grain handling in the field of animal nutrition.
-The facility has the ability to handle 8,000 tons of feed per year.

 Receiving